-Physical Restraint training has been provided to key members of the school team who are responsible, where possible, for all physical restraint within school.
+Physical Restraint training has been provided to key members of the school team.

 Further details are provided in the Recognition, Relationship and Behaviour Policy which can be found on the school website.

 Taking and the use and storage of images